Contents: Removal ↡ Installation ↡

 1. Installation is carried out in the reverse order of removal, taking into account the following points.

-6. Start the engine at idle and let it run at this speed for at least 1 minute to allow oil to flow to the turbocharger bearings.
+6. Start the engine at idle speed and let it run at this speed for at least 1 minute to allow oil to flow to the turbocharger bearings.